nodeshift/nodeshift/README.md

                                     application.
                     [string] [choices: "latest", "9.x", "8.x", "7.x", "6.x", "5.x", "4.x"]
                                                                         [default: "latest"]
+            --imageTag           The tag of the docker image to use for the deployed application.                 [string] [default: "latest"]
             --quiet                  supress INFO and TRACE lines from output logs [boolean]
             --expose            flag to create a default Route and expose the default